A Comprehensive Guide To Tattoo Touch-Ups

 After an initial tattoo appointment, most artists will advise you to return for a touch-up within the first year.
 The initial tattoo touch-up will check and correct any imperfections that were caused in the healing process, and it is usually included in your initial appointment as a complimentary service.

-Beyond this first touch-up, touch-ups may not be required for some years.
+Beyond this first tattoo touch-up, what to do after might not be too much of a hassle.
+Touch-ups may not be required for some years.
 A general rule to follow when considering a touch up is to check for fading, discolouration and any other imperfections.
 If these are obvious in your art, a touch-up will have a great effect on the quality of your ink.

 Can you prevent a tattoo touch-up?